 This can be be done in the Windows Dev Center under the description section of your extension.
 These keywords will need to be added for every language your extension supports.

-Automate your submission to the Windows Store
+Automate your submission to the Microsoft Store

 Use the Windows Feedback Hub to gather feedback/reviews/feature requests

 You can direct users to the Windows Feedback Hub subcategory for your extension by embedding a link that points to it.
 This link will need to be created using the following format:

 <PFN> with the Package Family Name of you extension.
 This can be found under the App identity section for your extension in the Windows Dev Center.

 Log in regularly to check your user reviews and ratings.
 While the UWP app will only have info on the current user market, logging into the Windows Dev Center will display average rating across all markets.

 You can respond to user reviews in the Microsoft Store through the Windows Dev Center's dashboard.
 Navigate to your extension and under Analytics select Reviews.
 A link will appear underneath each review that will allow you to respond directly to the customer.
 This channel of communication enables you to offer feedback, resolutions, or send a thank you for the review!